RichardCoffee/custom-post-type/README.md

     add_action( 'save_post_'.$this->type,       array( $this, 'save_meta_boxes'));
   }
 ```
-The method that registers the CPT uses only a subset of arguments available for the WordPress register_post_type() function.
+The method that registers the CPT uses only a subset of arguments available for the WordPress [register_post_type()](http://codex.wordpress.org/Function_Reference/register_post_type) function.
 If you need to utilize more, there is a filter 'tcc_register_post_{post type}' that allows you to modify the array.

 ## General Guidelines

-After the post type has been created, an action hook is run named 'tcc_custom_post_{post slug}'.
+After the post type has been created, an action hook is run named 'tcc_custom_post_{post type}'.
 Hook there to run code such as registering a taxonomy.

 #### Capabilities
 Automatically creates unique caps, based on the slug for the CPT.
 Also, adds the expected caps to the default WordPress user roles.
-For listing of those caps, look in `$GLOBALS['wp_post_types'][$this->type]['cap']`.
+For listing of those caps, look in `$GLOBALS['wp_post_types'][post type]['cap']`.

 #### Taxonomies
 The class provides a taxonomy_registration() method.
 If used, it provides the ability to prevent term deletion for the taxonomy.
 There is also a mechanism in place to prevent specific term deletion.
 See below for more information.